DHCSSza/escalator-sadilar/content/post/2023/05/r-python-intro/index.md

 ESCALATOR has been hosting a bi-weekly virtual Python/R study group for colleagues in Humanities and Social Sciences affiliated with South African universities since 2021.
 The study group offers an informal environment where students and researchers with a range of programming experience (novice, intermediate and expert) set aside time to learn how to code or work on their programming projects.
 This is a place where colleagues come to share knowledge and resources, assist each other if help is needed, or work quietly in a break-out room, knowing help is just a “chat message or unmute of the microphone” away.

-Study group times will change from 7 June to follow the introductory course sessions.
+Study group times will change from 7 June 2023 to accommodate the introductory course sessions.

 __Study group times:__